-Air is made up of gases and has mass.
+When you step outside and take a deep breath, you probably don't feel like the air around you has much substance to it.
+However, the air is made up of gases and actually has mass.
 In the atmosphere, cold air is denser and drier than warm air.
 When cold air encounters warm air, the warm air rises over the cold air and makes surface air pressure drop.
 As a result, a low pressure system forms and winds begin to blow.
-Storms form in response to changes in air temperature.
-By knowing how different elements react to air pressure, you can predict a storm.
+This is how storms form in response to changes in air temperature.
+By knowing how different elements react to air pressure, meteorologists can predict when a storm might occur.

-Meteorologists use equipment like weather balloons and barometers to measure air pressure.
-The Georgia Public Broadcasting site shares that these professionals also use satellite images to look at clouds and radar to measure rain.
+Meteorologists also use satellite images to look at clouds and radar to measure rain.
 They then enter the data gathered into a computer that has a forecasting program.
 The information that the forecasting program provides helps predict storms and other weather events.